ad Dei Gloriam Ministries

 Jesus said "Here I am!
 I stand at the door and knock.
 If anyone hears my voice and opens the door, I will come in to him" (Rev 3:20).

 Here's a suggested prayer to call on God, asking for the gift of eternal life.
-The exact words are not as important as the attitude of your heart.
+It is very important to note that you are saved by your faith, not by the prayer.
+The prayer is a helpful tool to express your desire to surrender control of your life and receive Jesus as your Lord and Savior.
+Therefore, the exact words are not as important as the resolve of your heart.

-"Lord Jesus, I know I'm a sinner and need to be saved.
+“Lord Jesus, I know I'm a sinner and need to be saved.
 I believe you died in my place and rose from the grave to purchase a place in Heaven for me.
 Jesus, I repent of my sins and turn from trusting in myself and look to you alone to save me.
-Lord Jesus, come into my life and save me, take control of my life and help me to be the person you created me to be.
-I accept the free gift of eternal life."
+Lord Jesus, come into my life and save me.
+Take control of my life and help me to be the person you created me to be.
+I receive the free gift of eternal life.”

 If this prayer is the sincere desire of your heart, let me share another promise from the Bible.

-I tell you the truth, he who believes has everlasting life (Jn 6:47).
+I tell you the truth, he who believes [trusts, believes in, commits] has everlasting life (Jn 6:47).

-Notice Jesus says "Has" rather than "will have".
+Notice that Jesus says “has” (present tense) rather than “will have”.
 That means that you have eternal life now and will never be separated from God.

 “Most assuredly, I say to you, he who hears My word and believes in Him who sent Me has everlasting life, and shall not come into judgment, but has passed from death into life" (Jn 5:24 NKJV).